RKaneda9/personal-frontend/README.md

-# FrontEnd Application for My Personal Website
+# personal-frontend
+This is the frontend code for my personal website.
+View it at www.raidenkaneda.com.

 ## Libraries used
 | Library | Reason                                                       |